DataDog/documentation/content/en/tracing/guide/inferred-service-opt-in.md

 {{% tab ".NET" %}}

-The minimum .NET tracer version required is [v2.35.0][1].
+The minimum .NET APM SDK version required is [v2.35.0][1].
 Regular updates to the latest version are recommended to access changes and bug fixes.

-To opt in, add the following environment variable to your tracer settings or system properties:
+To opt in, add the following environment variable to your APM SDK settings or system properties:
 - `DD_TRACE_REMOVE_INTEGRATION_SERVICE_NAMES_ENABLED=true`

 [1]: https://github.com/DataDog/dd-trace-dotnet/releases/tag/v2.35.0